k-donn/plasmoid-wunderground/README.md

 ## TODO

+-   [ ] Simplify states for errors and loading
--   [ ] Add error message and station name validation
+-   [ ] Geographic station name searching
+-   [ ] Add GitHub action to upload to store.kde.org